jamakyework/tau_weekend_project_4/readme.md

     [x] On button click trigger AJAX post call to send data from HTML input from client.js to app.js [x] On button click trigger AJAX get call to retrieve data from app.js to client [x] Output display data from client.js to DOM,
+    [] Need to display tasks in ul,
+    [] Connect status drop down in outputDiv to  logic (eg if status = x, perform x, delete, change status etc)

 app.js
 ======